About Samsung Galaxy S20 deals

 Samsung Galaxy S20 range – main features

-- Dynamic AMOLED 2x screen – Whether the base model's 6.2" screen, or the 6.7" and 6.9" screens of the S20+ and S20 Ultra, they all share the same bright AMOLED screen technology, offering high dynamic range, brightness that can cope easily with strong sunlight and excellent colour presentation.
+- Dynamic AMOLED 2x screen – Whether the base model's 6.2" screen, the S20 FE’s 6.5", or the 6.7" and 6.9" screens of the S20+ and S20 Ultra, they all share the same bright AMOLED screen technology, offering high dynamic range, brightness that can cope easily with strong sunlight and excellent colour presentation.
 The S20's screens are hard to beat.

-- Four cameras – Each phone has three rear-mounted cameras and one forward-facing (selfie) camera.
-The three rear cameras offer telephoto zoom, 960 frames per second slow motion recording, auto focus and an incredible 64 megapixel resolution.
-The Ultra model offers a camera that goes up to 108 megapixels.
+- Four cameras – Each model except the S20 Ultra has three rear-mounted cameras and one forward-facing (selfie) camera.
+The three rear cameras offer telephoto zoom, 960 frames per second slow motion recording, autofocus, and an incredible 64 megapixel resolution.
+The Ultra model is the exception with a Quad camera system that goes up to 108 megapixels.
 Just… why?

 - A hell of a lot of memory – Only the S20 base model features 8GB of working memory (RAM), with all other models clocking in with a massive 12GB.
 All models offer 128GB of onboard storage, except for the Samsung Galaxy S20 Ultra (512GB) model, which as we're sure you've worked out, offers four times as much.